sehrish30/EcomAuction-api-IAC/README.md

 ## 👉Architecture of implementing Notes Service for Sellers

-Note-taking system for sellers in the admin panel using Cognito authentication, CI/CD with github actions and tested with jest
+Developed a note-taking system for sellers in the admin panel, with Cognito authentication for secure access control.
+The system was integrated with CI/CD using Github Actions, and tested extensively with Jest.
+Additionally, implemented federated identities for Facebook and Google with Cognito, providing a seamless sign-in experience for users.

 <img src="readmeimages/notes.png" style="max-width: 100%; height: auto; object-fit: contain;">
 <img src="readmeimages/authentication.png" style="max-width: 100%; height: auto; object-fit: contain;">
 <img src="readmeimages/github-action-workflows.png" style="max-width: 100%; height: auto; object-fit: contain;">